-New York explosion an 'intentional act'; investigators search for evidence
+New York blast 'obviously an act of terrorism,' governor says

 Is it terrorism?

+Investigators are still waiting for the results of forensics tests to reveal more details about the New York explosion, the senior law enforcement official said.

-CNN law enforcement analyst Tom Fuentes said the details authorities have revealed so far about the explosion lead him to a troubling conclusion.
+CNN law enforcement analyst Tom Fuentes said the information authorities have revealed so far about the blast leads him to a troubling conclusion.

 "It tells me that it was a rather large explosive device that someone built and someone detonated and caused the injury of dozens of people. ...
 It shows me it's a deliberate act and indicates an act of terrorism," he said.
 "Whether it's domestic terrorism or international, we don't know, but it certainly would have an appearance that somebody made an attempt to kill people, on purpose."